-\Saint-Simon was one to Auguste Comte's early teachers.
+^{}Saint-Simon was one of Auguste Comte's early teachers.

-Now think back.
-Can you ever recall hearing a nominal Christian object to being called Humanitarian?
-Yet a Humanitarian is one who denies Christianity.
-A Christian cannot be a Humanitarian.
-If thinking in six generations has become so confused that even Christian ministers allow themselves to be called Humanitarians and are willing to study sociology as a required part of their training, Comte has indeed come a long way without making too many waves.
-When you find individuals claiming to be both Humanitarian and Christian; collectivist and individualist; against war and in favor of coercing everyone into a collectivist 'society': scientifically-minded, yet blind to individual differences - you must know something serious has happened to their thought processes or their means of communication.
+scientifically-minded, yet blind to individual differences you must know something serious has happened to their thought processes or their means of communication.
 They are not talking sense.
 If we of the fourth and fifth generation sometimes speak so carelessly, it is small wonder those of the sixth generation are sometimes confused.